 The first convention at Cobo Center was held in 1960 by the Florist Telegraph Delivery (FTD).
 The first event was the 43rd Auto Industry Dinner on October 17, 1960.
 President Eisenhower was the keynote speaker, and the ceremony aired live on WXYZ-TV.

 Since 1965, the largest event held in Cobo Center is the nation’s premier automobile show, The North American International Auto Show (NAIAS), occurring annually in January.
 This prestigious event draws hundreds of international press and suppliers during its initial five days and has a spectacular charity preview party for 11,000 guests the evening before the public opening.
-Since 1976, the Charity Preview has raised an average of $2.4 million yearly for southeastern Michigan children’s charities.
-After the Charity Preview party, the NAIAS is open to the public for ten days, drawing, on average, 735,000 attendees.
+Since 1976, the Charity Preview has raised an average of $2.6 million yearly for southeastern Michigan children’s charities.
+After the Charity Preview party, the NAIAS is open to the public for ten days, drawing, more than 800,000 attendees.

 The 12,000-seat Cobo Arena opened in 1960 and was home to the Detroit Pistons from 1961-1978.
 It hosted great concerts such as the Doors, Jimi Hendrix, the Rolling Stones, the Who, Bruce Springsteen, Kid Rock and many others.
 The arena also hosted Presidential speeches, boxing, wrestling, figure skating, roller derby and local Detroit-area graduation ceremonies.

 In 1987, the City of Detroit began operations of the city’s elevated light-rail system, the People Mover, with stations in both Cobo Center and the Joe Louis Arena.
 The Detroit People Mover connects attendees to all Center events with hotels and restaurants in the Renaissance Center, Greektown, Bricktown, Times Square, and throughout the Detroit Financial District.
 The latest estimates show the Detroit People Mover bringing 35,000 visitors a day into Cobo Center for the NAIAS, nearly one third the average daily attendance.

-Every sitting U.S. President since 1960 (Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George Bush, William J. Clinton, George W. Bush, and Barack Obama) has addressed a convention or attended an event at Cobo Center.
+Every past sitting U.S. President since 1960 (Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard M. Nixon, Gerald R. Ford, Jimmy Carter, Ronald Reagan, George Bush, William J. Clinton, George W. Bush, and Barack Obama) has addressed a convention or attended an event at Cobo Center.